 Types of Mortgage Lenders

-In Canada, there are a variety of types of lenders that you can approach to Generally, lenders are split into three categories:
+In Canada, there are a variety of types of lenders that you can approach.
+Generally, lenders are split into three categories:

 - A lenders (or prime lenders)